Sleep for Athletes

 - Avoid using electronic devices before bed time

-- If you cannot sleep after 20mins, try getting out of bed to do something boring (with low light) before trying to sleep again
+- If you cannot sleep after 20mins, try getting out of bed to do something boring (with low light) before trying to again

 - Avoid large amounts of caffeine or fluid close to bed time